GenaGrig/legends-of-andalor/README.md

 * Responsive button code on a Shows page taken from https://codepen.io/dlekovic/pen/nNOagr, adapted and changed by myself
 * Responsive image code on a Band Members page was taken from [W3SCHOOLS](https://www.w3schools.com/howto/howto_css_image_responsive.asp), adapted and changed by myself
 * Code for navigation bar menu to make it responsive was taken from https://www.makeuseof.com/responsive-navigation-bar-using-html-and-css/ , adapted and changed by myself
 * Gallery.
-Code was taken from [YouTube video](https://youtu.be/Trw_9lisYVY), adapted and changed by myself
+Code was taken from this [YouTube video](https://youtu.be/Trw_9lisYVY), adapted and changed by myself
 * Pictures on main page was taken from free web resource [PEXELS](https://www.pexels.com) and own band photo collection

 ### Media